Overview of Louisiana Mortgages

 The conforming limit for every Louisiana county is at the standard $726,200.
 The FHA loan limits are also uniform at $472,030.
 This indicates that homes in the Bayou State are generally affordable.

 |County||Conforming Limit||FHA Limit|

-Disclosure laws in Louisiana require that sellers disclose the physical condition of the home, as well as any defects.
-Regardless, a home inspection is still the best way to feel confident in a property purchase.
-A quality home inspection will help you know you’re not about to move into a major money pit.
+Disclosure laws in Louisiana require that sellers disclose the physical condition of the home as well as any defects.
+A home inspection is still the best way to feel confident in a property purchase.

 30-Year Fixed Mortgage Rates in Louisiana

-If you are looking to become a homeowner in the Bayou State, you will want to look into a 30-year fixed-rate mortgage.
-This a reliable home loan option as you have three decades to pay off your mortgage (unless you refinance).
-Furthermore because your interest rate will remain the same for the duration of the loan, you know exactly how much your monthly payments will be (again, unless you decide to refinance).
-You may also want to consider a 15-year fixed-rate mortgage which will allow you to pay off your loan faster and has a lower interest rate, but keep in mind your monthly payments will be higher with this option.
+If you are looking to become a homeowner in the Bayou State, one of your loan options is a 30-year fixed-rate mortgage.
+This reliable home loan option gives you three decades to pay off your mortgage.
+Because your interest rate will remain the same for the duration of the loan, you know exactly how much your monthly payments will be, which is helpful for budgeting.
+Another option is a 15-year fixed-rate mortgage which will allow you to pay off your loan faster and has a lower interest rate, but your monthly payments will be higher with this option.

 Louisiana Jumbo Loan Rates

-Every county in Louisiana has the standard conforming loan limit of $417,000.
-Conforming loans (those that are $417,000 or lower) can be re-sold on the secondary mortgage market and qualify for standard interest rates.
-If you need to take out a home loan in Louisiana that is bigger than $417,000, it will be considered a “jumbo loan.”
+Every county in Louisiana has the standard conforming loan limit of $726,200.
+Conforming loans can be re-sold on the secondary mortgage market and qualify for standard interest rates.
+If you need to take out a home loan in Louisiana that is bigger than $726,200, it will be considered a “jumbo loan.”
 You should be aware that jumbo loans are accompanied by higher interest rates.